lukexi/stack-ide-sublime/README.md

 ##### Not working in executable targets

-Add modules (eg. Main) to the executable target's `other_modules` list in the cabal file. (see https://github.com/commercialhaskell/stack-ide/issues/28)
+Add modules (eg. Main) to the executable target's `other_modules` list in the cabal file.
+After restarting Stack IDE you should see the listed modules being compiled (see https://github.com/commercialhaskell/stack-ide/issues/28)

 ##### Error "can't find file: /Users/myself/first-project/Lib" in the console